Lhasa: History

-A Tibetan tradition mentions that after Songtsen Gampo's death in 649 C.E., Chinese troops captured Lhasa and burnt the Red Palace.
+A Tibetan tradition mentions that after Songtsen Gampo's death in 649 C.E., Chinese troops invaded and captured Lhasa and burnt the Red Palace.
 Chinese and Tibetan scholars have noted that the event is mentioned neither in the Chinese annals nor in the Tibetan manuscripts of Dunhuang.
 Lǐ suggested that this tradition may derive from an interpolation.
 Tsepon W. D. Shakabpa believes that "those histories reporting the arrival of Chinese troops are not correct."
+The brutality of the Chinese forces during this time is also acknowledged in later Tibetan accounts, which describe harsh actions taken against the local population and the destruction of sacred sites.

 From the fall of the monarchy in the 9th century to the accession of the 5th Dalai Lama, the centre of political power in the Tibetan region was not situated in Lhasa.
 However, the importance of Lhasa as a religious site became increasingly significant as the centuries progressed.
 It was known as the centre of Tibet where Padmasambhava magically pinned down the earth demoness and built the foundation of the Jokhang Temple over her heart.
 Islam has been present since the 11th century in what is considered to have always been a monolithically Buddhist culture.
 Two Tibetan Muslim communities have lived in Lhasa with distinct homes, food and clothing, language, education, trade and traditional herbal medicine.

 By the 15th century, the city of Lhasa had risen to prominence following the founding of three large Gelugpa monasteries by Je Tsongkhapa and his disciples.
 The three monasteries are Ganden, Sera and Drepung which were built as part of the puritanical Buddhist revival in Tibet.
 The scholarly achievements and political know-how of this Gelugpa Lineage eventually pushed Lhasa once more to centre stage.